rtbrick/bngblaster/docs/_sources/troubleshooting.rst.txt

 ----

-You can start the BNG Blaster with the argument ``-P <file>`` to capture all traffic send and received by the BNG Blaster into a single PCAP file.
+You can start the BNG Blaster with the argument ``-P <file>`` to capture all traffic sent and received by the BNG Blaster into a single PCAP file.
 This file includes all traffic from all interfaces in use with proper meta header to filter by interface names.

-This helps to verify if traffic is received or how it has received.
+This helps to verify if traffic is received or how it has been received.
 Some network interfaces drop the most outer VLAN which can be easily verified using the capture file.